 Although many learning professionals talk about the importance of conducting return on investment (ROI) analysis of training programs, few actually do it.
 Many reasons are given for not conducting this level of analysis.
 One reason is that time and resources are limited and learning professionals have many other programs to deliver.
 Fair enough.
 However, the question is not whether an ROI analysis should be conducted, but how time and resources can be freed up so it can be done.

-Our society has a ravenous appetite for just-in-time information.
-In the world of “there's an app for that,” we don’t want to read a book or take a class to learn things when a simple keyword search will do.
-And this desire for self-directed, easy access to information doesn't just vanish when we go to work.
-For most trainees (particularly the millenials) this is an expectation of the modern workplace – and it means that trainers must embrace opportunities to re-imagine old-school content into new-era performance support tools.
-But when you’re staring down a catalog of old school classroom training content, where do you start?
+In a society where "there's an app for that" is synonymous with quick problem-solving, who wants to read a book or take a class to learn something new when a simple keyword search or a dedicated application will do?
+This desire for self-directed, highly accessible and instantly applicable information is a defining characteristic of our convenience culture and it doesn't just vanish when we go to work.
+For most trainees (particularly millennials) this is an expectation -- and it means that we must embrace opportunities to replace old-school training content with new-era performance support tools.